Deploy a Java application with Quarkus on an Azure Kubernetes Service cluster

 Use the az aks create command to create an AKS cluster.
 The following example creates a cluster named with the value of your environment variable ${CLUSTER_NAME}

 with one node.
-The cluster is connected to the ACR instance you created in a preceding step.
+The cluster is connected to the container registry instance you created in a preceding step.
 This command takes several minutes to complete.
+The cluster is started with managed identity enabled.
+This step is necessary for the passwordless database connection.

 az aks create \